 The Annapurna Circuit is a trek within the Annapurna mountain range of central Nepal.

-Yet no one disputes that the scenery is outstanding, a wide variety of climate zones from tropics at 600m to arctic at 5416m at the Thorong La pass and cultural variety from Hindu villages at the low foothills to the Tibetan culture of Manang Valley and lower Mustang.
+The scenery is outstanding with a wide variety of climate zones from tropics at 600m to arctic at 5416m at the Thorong La pass and cultural variety from Hindu villages at the low foothills to the Tibetan culture of Manang Valley and lower Mustang.

 Note: Below trekking hours, altitudes and distances are approximate, and absolutely for the general idea only.